raganwald/raganwald.github.com/index.md

 ### I ship products

 I have shipped as a Technical Product Manager, Program Manager, and in hands-on engineering roles.
 I align technology, design, prioritization, process, and architecture with the capacity we have, the product we need to ship, and our product strategy.
-I have shipped mincomputer and desktop publishing systems, bespoke systems for running financial services businesses, [tooling for Enterprise-grade Java systems][jprobe], web banking for ING Direct (USA), features for GitHub's web-based flow, PagerDuty
+I have shipped mincomputer and desktop publishing systems, bespoke systems for running financial services businesses, [tooling for Enterprise-grade Java systems][JProbe], web banking for ING Direct (USA), features for [GitHub]'s web-based flow, PagerDuty

+[GitHub]

 My work is informed by my professional experience in consulting, technology marketing, and enterprise sales.
 I am a past-member of both the Toronto Computer-Human Interaction ACM-SIG and the Toronto Product Management Association.